 Instructions

 • In a large bowl, combine the flour, sugar, baking powder, baking soda, salt, and ¼ teaspoon cinnamon and whisk together.
-In a separate bowl, combine the butter, buttermilk, and vanilla extract and whisk together.
-Combine the remaining 2 Tablespoons sugar and ¼ teaspoon cinnamon in a small bowl.
+Add the cubes of butter and mix to combine.
+Combine the remaining 2 Tablespoons sugar and ¼ teaspoon cinnamon in a small bowl and set aside.

 Notes